Order of the Defender of State: Grand Commander

-The Knight Commander of the Order of the Defender of State (Darjah Panglima Pangkuan Negeri) is the second highest grade of the order which was instituted in 2003.
+The Grand Commander of the Order of the Defender of State (Darjah Panglima Pangkuan Negeri) is the second highest grade of the order which was instituted in 2003.
 The recipients of the grade bear the title of "Dato' Seri", while the wives of the male recipients are titled as "Datin Seri".
 Husbands of female recipients are not entitled to any title.
 The recipients bear the post-nominal letters of "D.P.P.N."

 The insignia of the grade comprises a collar, a sash, a badge and a star.
 The sash is a blue silk riband with wide gold bars on both ends and a wide white band in the center.
 The sash is worn from the right shoulder to the left hip.